-Imagine a book we might read by touching the words, speaking out loud, choosing among possible narrative paths, or even by allowing our own faces to be part of the scene.
-Electronic literature, literary works designed to be read or experienced on a computer, often requires exactly such multisensory engagement, asking readers to make unusual connections between words, images, sounds, or movements and, sometimes, to put themselves into the story.
-In this class, we will read, experience, and think critically about such unconventional electronic literature (and print literature), including works of interactive fiction, the book-in-a-box, cut up and computer-generated poetry, narrative video games, Twitter novels, and online literary performances.
-The narratives we read present unfamiliar, often non-linear, modes of storytelling that give us insight into how we conventionally “read” our world, our culture, and ourselves and how digital spaces influence how we understand, experience, and respond to ideas, places, people, objects, and issues.
+Imagine a book we might read by touching the words, choosing among possible paths or endings, or even by allowing our own faces or voices to be part of the scene.
+Electronic literature, that is, literary works designed to be read or experienced on a computer, often requires exactly such multisensory engagement, asking readers to make unusual connections between words, images, sounds, or movement, and, sometimes, to put themselves into the story.
+In this class, we will read, experience, and write critically about electronic literature and experimental print literature, including works of interactive fiction, digital documentary, blogs, cut up and computer-generated poetry, digital games, and geo-locative fiction.
+The works we read present unfamiliar, often non-linear, modes of writing, storytelling, or of conveying information.
+Such texts give us insight into how we “read” and how digital spaces influence the way we understand, experience, and respond to ideas, places, and people.

 Despised by the church, reviled by New Orleans society, Jazz was the bad boy music of the early 20th century.
 But by WWII it was the most popular music style in the US.
 Since then, jazz has become a minority taste, embraced by the academy, but viewed with an intimidated indifference by the general public.
 How did this happen?
 How have views of this odd marriage of European and African musical styles changed through the years?
 Can jazz regain relevancy?
 Should jazz musicians even care about relevancy?
 And if not, what does the future hold for them and their music?
 In this course, we will examine the history of the development of jazz, what makes the music so important in American culture, and some of the reasons why–despite this importance–few people listen to it anymore.
 Students need not have prior familiarity with jazz, only a willingness to listen to, and read about, the music.